Practical teachers organise their practical work in Grenoble clean room facilities at the Inter-university Centre for MicroElectronics (CIME)

 Jean-François Motte, Institut Néel.
 (PDF)

-Mathieu Jamet, SPINTEC-CEA, Alain Marty, CEA, Celine Vergnaud, CEA & Frederique Bonell, CNRS.
+Mathieu Jamet, SPINTEC-CEA, Alain Marty, CEA & Frederique Bonell, CNRS.
 (PDF)

 Laurent Ranno, Institut Néel.
 (PDF)